ldtalent/madukac-earth-quiz-react/README.md

 ```
 npx create-react-app earthQuizApp
 ```

-(npx is a package runner tool that comes with npm 5.2+ and higher)

 2. npm
 ```
 npm init react-app earthQuizApp
 ```
 3. Yarn
 ```
 yarn create react-app earthQuizApp
 ```

-It will create a directory called my-app inside the current folder.
-Inside that directory, it will generate the initial project structure and install the transitive dependencies:
+It will create a directory called earthQuizApp.
+It will generate the initial project structure and install the transitive dependencies:
 ```
 earthQuizApp
 ├── README.md